apollo-lhc/Cornell_CM_Production_Scripts/README_rev3_prodtest.md

 ```
 Upon encountering a warning, type the letter r and hit enter to force the computer to ignore
 all further warnings.
 The "jobname" argument sets the name of the output pdf.
 If you wish to
-save the output files to a different directory you can change --output-directory=<desired output directory>.
+save the output files to a different directory you can change --output-directory='<desired output directory>'.
 Finally, THE ABOVE pdflatex COMMAND MUST BE RUN TWICE for the summary document's table of contents to generate properly.